-Bare in mind, a lot of what we transport is not rubbish.
-That is why we place a massive emphasis on recycling by transporting things back to our Jandakot holding yard where they are placed in our Tidy Up Store for sale at very, very low prices.
-Or they are stored in preparation for delivery to the many recyclers we work with around the city.
+An important thing to bear in mind is that a lot of the material we transport is not rubbish, which is why we place a massive emphasis on putting things back in to the community, recycling, up cycling and donation.
+We transport large volumes of items back to our Cockburn Central holding yard, where they are sorted and then either donated, given away for free, or placed in our Tidy Up Store for sale at very low prices.
+We also gather and store material in preparation for delivery to the many recyclers we work with across the Perth metro area.

-Des Berry originally established Tidy Up under the name “Berry’s Jumbo Bags” in 1975 from his first family home in Mt.
-Pleasant, Western Australia.
-The business grew very quickly in those days as one of the first of its type in our state.
-It wasn’t long before other operators were involved and the garden bag industry was established in WA.
+Looking back to the early days … Des Berry originally established Tidy Up under the name “Berry’s Jumbo Bags” in 1975 from our first family home in Mt.
+Pleasant.
+The business grew very quickly and was one of the first of its type in WA.
+In 1978 Des decided to move the business overseas but for a number of reasons it didn’t work out.
+Des returned to Perth in 1984 and started the garden bag business again from scratch, under the name Tidy Up.

-Over the years Tony has endeavoured to take the business to a new level, one that would capitalize on the goodwill that has been established in the community and create employment for others.
+Over the years we have endeavoured to always take the business to the next level, by capitalising on the goodwill that was established in the community, and by creating employment for others.

-The past few years have seen Tidy Up refine their systems and improve their equipment to a point that keeps them on the road 5 to 6 days a week, with the ability to absorb more work and operate with a minimum of downtime.
-They now have a team of 10 people who pride themselves on the level of service that they offer.
+The past few years have seen Tidy Up refine our systems and processes and improve our equipment to a point that keeps us on the road 5 to 6 days a week, with the ability to absorb more work and operate with a minimum of downtime.
+We now have a loyal, dedicated team of 10 people, who pride themselves on providing an exceptional level of customer service.

-Tidy Up are here for the long term; they truly believe in their product and welcome the changes that lie ahead.
+Tidy Up is here for the long term.
+We truly believe in our product and we welcome the changes that lie ahead.